 3.5.
-The Sophistication of the Torments around the Myth of Quality

-The University system of the European Area of Higher Education has begun to traverse a path, seemingly without return, which has also been irresponsibly followed in other university contexts (we now think about what is happening in many Latin American countries).
-It is the way of the quest for quality.
+The Sophistication of the Torments around the Myth of Quality the way of the quest for quality.
 It may be a surprise that a commendable assignment is considered negative as I do.
 An assignment which we think is demanded by the society, a work so necessary and one that understands that the existing system was not of quality or at least not of the suitable quality.
 Although no one is willing to acknowledge it, the average of our Universities work in an environment of remarkable mediocrity.
 Let us clarify this point in order not to definitively fall into absolute discredit.
 By all means, the search for quality and the implementation of continuous improvement systems is a desirable asset for the University.
 In our view, the problem is determined by the system that Europe has decided to use for this purpose and which, as the title of the section indicates, has become a torment for lecturers, universities and the system in general with, at least in the Spanish reality that I know, absolutely insignificant results.